WindyBanana/launcify/.ai/STRICT_COMMAND_RULES.md

 ## What YOU Always Do

-✅ YOU run all npm commands
+✅ YOU run all pnpm commands
 ✅ YOU run all git commands
 ✅ YOU run all setup scripts
 ✅ YOU check versions/status